kasmuni/uninstall-script-maker/README.md

 * delete any current uninstall scripts and always create new file
 * User interface addition
 * Convert program to EXE so it doesnt require python installation
+* Bring out the command concatenations to be read from external text files instead of hardcoded